citsmartdocs/citsmart-7/en-us/docs/faq.md

     6. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit;

-    7. Search for the parameter "93 - Name of The CIs Group in Production Phase (e.g.: ICs em Produção)";
+    7. Search for the parameter "93 - Name of The CIs Group in Production Phase";

     8. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;